Circus Circus in Las Vegas has been a staple of the north end of the Strip since its opening in 1968.

 - Looking for a meal before or after the free circus show?
 Walk over to Peppermill which is directly across the street from the new Resorts World Hotel and Casino.
 Known for generous portions, delicious food, and a classic Vegas vibe, you’ll understand why Peppermill is a must for so many.

-We hope you have a great time checking out the free circus acts at Circus Circus!
+I hope you have a great time checking out the free circus acts at Circus Circus!
 Need more inspiration?
-If so, we would also suggest checking out our full list of 78 free things to do in Vegas for more itinerary ideas!
+If so, I’d also suggest checking out our full list of 90+ free things to do in Vegas for more itinerary ideas!